 HighIntensityEnergy(t) = HighIntensityEnergy(0) +hk1 * HighTrainingLoad (htau1) – hk2 * HighRecoveryLoad(htau2)

 ThresholdPower(t) = ThresholdPower(0) +lk1 * LowTrainingLoad (ltau1) – lk2 * LowRecoveryLoad(ltau2)

-To apply this triad of impulse response models, regression software needs to be developed that will obtain estimates of the parameters.
-Then, using breakthrough fitness signatures and training loads divided into peak, high and low strain scores as data to the regression, parameter estimates can be established.
+To apply this three tier impulse response model, regression software needs to be developed that will obtain estimates of the parameters.
+Then, using breakthrough fitness signatures and strain scores divided into peak, high and low strain scores as data to the regression, parameter estimates can be established.
 Data from a population of athletes, a sub-population, e.g. male/female, elite/masters or even from a single athlete where sufficient data exists, can be used in the regression software to determine parameter values.

 Phase III – A Machine Learning System